Russia launches lunar lander in race to find water on moon

 No country has made a soft landing on the south pole.
 An Indian mission, Chandrayaan-2, failed in 2019.

-Rough terrain makes a landing there difficult, but the prize of discovering water ice could be historic: large could be used to extract fuel and oxygen, as well as be used for drinking water.
+Rough terrain makes a landing there difficult, but the prize of discovering water ice could be historic.
+It could be used for fuel and oxygen, as well as for drinking water.

 Borisov said at least three other lunar missions were planned over the next seven years, and that after that Russia and China would work on a possible crewed lunar mission.